ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/backup-and-restore.markdown

 You cannot restore to an existing database data directory, the restore operation will fail if it detects that the restore operation will overwrite existing data.

 If you need to restore to an existing database data directory, shutdown the database instance and delete the data directory.
 {WARNING/}

+{DANGER Simultaneous restore operations are forbidden. /}

+{PANEL/}

+## Bundles

+{WARNING:Encryption & Backup}
+The backup of an encrypted database contains the encryption key (`Raven/Encryption/Key`) as a plain text.
+This is required to make RavenDB able to restore the backup on a different machine.
+{WARNING/}

 ## Related articles